computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 ```
 I like to listen to NP_music from NP_musical_genres such as NP_blues , NP_rock and NP_jazz .
 ```
 then applies the regex Heart Pattern matcher to extract hyper-hyponym pairs.
-For this particular example, it extracts, `('blues', 'musical genres')`, `('rock', 'musical genres')`, and `('jazz', 'musical genres')`
+For this particular example, it extracts `('blues', 'musical genres')`, `('rock', 'musical genres')`, and `('jazz', 'musical genres')`